clement2019/aws-eks-terraform/README.md

 <img width="1440" alt="Screenshot 2025-01-15 at 12 59 19" src="https://github.com/user-attachments/assets/34f65f7f-2298-4ec3-bdb6-972a09c40a59" />

-Now Run the command to frinally create the aws-eks cluster as shown below
+Now Run the command to finally create the aws-eks cluster as shown below

+terraform apply --auto-approve

+This will create 12 resources.